MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AccountsApp.md

 ---
 title: "AccountsApp object"
-description: "Contains the methods used to get the list of managed accounts you have access to, and to select the account to manage."
+description: "Contains the methods used to get the list of managed accounts the user have access to and to select the account to manage."
 author: "swhite-msft"
 manager: ehansen